Enhanced Continual Learning of Vision-Language Models with Model Fusion: ConDU: Continual Decoupling-Unifying

 \subsection{Semantic-based Aggregating Mechanism at Inference Stage}

 During inference, we propose a Semantic-based Aggregating Mechanism to predict a sample without task ID or a sample from unseen tasks.
-Specifically, the unified model is decoupled into task-specific models by task triggers at the inference stage.
-For a test sample from a seen task with a known task ID, we choose the corresponding task-specific model to predict.
-For a test sample from an unseen task or without task ID, we input the sample into all task-specific models, and the output logits are added with weights calculated by semantic matching, using memory-stored prototypes computed during the training stage as the next paragraph shown.
+Specifically, the unified model is decoupled into task experts by task triggers at the inference stage.
+For a test sample from a seen task with a known task ID, we choose the corresponding task expert to predict.
+For a test sample from an unseen task or without task ID, we input the sample into all task experts, and the output logits are added with weights calculated by semantic matching, using memory-stored prototypes computed during the training stage as the next paragraph shows.

-\paragraph{Computing Prototypes.} The process of Computing Prototypes is illustrated in \ref{voting_mechanism} b).
+\paragraph{Computing Prototypes.} The process of Computing Prototypes is illustrated in \ref{computing_prototypes}.
 For each category in each task, we save its prototype during training.
-The prototype of the $k$th category in the $i$th task is the mean of the image feature vectors plus the text feature vector for that category, extracted by the pre-trained VLM, that is $ P^i_k = f(y,\theta^0) + \frac{1}{|\mathcal{D}^t_k|}\sum_{m=1}^{|\mathcal{D}^t_k|}f(x_m,\theta^0), $ where $\mathcal{D}^t_k$ is the dataset of the $k$th category in the $i$th task, $y$ is the text of this category, and $x_m$ is the $m$th image of $\mathcal{D}^t_k$.
-Then we will introduce how the aggregating weights is calculated by these prototypes and how they are utilized to aggregating predictions.
+The prototype of the $k$-th category in the $i$-th task is the mean of the image feature vectors plus the text feature vector for that category, extracted by the pre-trained VLM, that is $ P^i_k = f(y,\theta^0) + \frac{1}{|\mathcal{D}^t_k|}\sum_{m=1}^{|\mathcal{D}^t_k|}f(x_m,\theta^0), $ where $\mathcal{D}^t_k$ is the dataset of the $k$-th category in the $i$-th task, $y$ is the text of this category, and $x_m$ is the $m$-th image of $\mathcal{D}^t_k$.
+Then we will introduce how the aggregating weights are calculated by these prototypes and how they are utilized to aggregate predictions.